sugiantodenny01/Photgraph/README.md

 <h3><b>Nguber</b></h3>

-Android app to connect photographers with users who need photographers
+This Android app is designed to connect photographers with users who need photography services.
+Users can easily find and book professional photographers based on their needs and preferences.